How To Make Brakes Last Longer

 3. Lighten Your Load

 The heavier your vehicle, the harder it is on your brakes to stop your vehicle.
-Consider keeping only the essentials in your vehicle to avoid any unnecessary weight, and be aware of the weight of any modifications or aftermarket equipment you install to avoid premature wear on your brake pads.
+Consider keeping only the essentials in your vehicle to avoid any unnecessary weight.
+Plus, this also helps improve your gas mileage!

 4. Avoid Heavy or Sudden Braking